Paid parental leave guidelines

 - Eligible Staff Members are responsible for submitting their application for Government Paid Parental Leave to the FAO.

-- Eligible Staff Members are responsible for informing Human Resources of each KIT day.
+- Eligible Staff Members are responsible for informing People and Culture of each KIT day.

 - Eligible Staff Members are responsible for notifying the University, in writing, of their intention to return to work within the specified time frames.